A Discontinuous Galerkin Consistent Splitting Method for the Incompressible Navier-Stokes Equations: Discretization in Space

-\begin{remark} Expressing the convective operator in skew-symmetric form does not yield the same benefits (e.g. in form of energy stability) as in the continuous Galerkin setting.
+with $\Lambda = \zeta_\text{LF} \max (|\ve{u}^{\star}_+ \cdot \ve{n}|, |\ve{u}^{\star}_- \cdot \ve{n}|)$, where $\zeta_\text{LF}$ can be set to $0.5$ to allow for larger time steps. \begin{remark} Expressing the convective operator in skew-symmetric form does not yield the same benefits (e.g., in form of energy stability) as in the continuous Galerkin setting.
 This difference arises from the face contributions that appear in both the convective and divergence formulations, even when choosing the same fluxes. \end{remark}

 Similar to the pressure operator, the SIPG method is utilized for the viscous part

 The stabilization parameter $\tau$ for tensor-product finite elements is again chosen according to~\citet{Hillewaert2013}.
 The divergence penalty term is defined as